ahlisbon/diacriticsAndNengo/README.md

 - convert Western years to [Japanese imperial era years (nengō/年号)](https://en.wikipedia.org/wiki/Japanese_era_name#Neng%C5%8D_in_modern_Japan) and vice versa from 1868/Meiji 1 onward.
 These macros were created in [AutoHotKey (AHK)](https://www.autohotkey.com/) and are contatined in a self executing file that launches a tiny stand alone program in the background.

 # Getting Started
-When referring to any keys to press, they will be in italics: *shift*

 ## Prerequisites
 - for PCs only.